BuffBaby253/Hak5payloads/Shark Jack/README.md

 It's bassicaly the Rubber Ducky with a ethernet jack using linux to deliever network based attacks.

-Imagination is the limit here on what this device can do which is why I created my own payloads different then scanning devices on a network (not saying it's lame lol)
+Imagination is the limit here on what this device can do which is why I want to share my work to the world.